What is a loyalty point bucket?

 A single point balance works fine when every transaction earns and burns the same currency.
 It stops working the moment you want to:

-- Control what can be spent where: promotional bonus points might only be redeemable on specific categories.
+- Control what can be spent where: bonus points might only be redeemable on specific categories.
 Points from returns might have restrictions.
 Buckets give you per-currency spending rules.

-How loyalty point buckets work in Voucherify?
+How loyalty point buckets work?

 In Voucherify, buckets are a native part of the loyalty engine.
 You don't need to create multiple loyalty programs and stitch them together.
 Instead, you define multiple loyalty point types within a single program, and each one behaves like its own currency.

 When configuring a loyalty program, you define one or more point buckets.
 Each bucket gets its own name, its own earning rules, and its own expiration settings.
-You don't have to worry about visibility as the API returns per-bucket balances, so your frontend can display exactly what each customer holds in each currency.
+You don't have to worry about visibility as the API returns per-bucket balances, so your app can display exactly what each customer holds in each currency.

-Popualr use cases for loyalty point buckets
+Popular use cases for loyalty point buckets

 - Multi-brand programs: a parent company with multiple retail brands can issue brand-specific points into separate buckets.
 Customers see one program, but each brand tracks its own liability.